SachaCR/storevent/README.md

 Todo list:

 IN PROGRESS:
-- [ ] Finish postgres implementation testing
+- [ ] Finish postgres implementation testing.
+- [ ] Differentiate tags by packages to avoid conflicts.
 - [ ] Debug PGHybridStore tests to understand why they blocks the CI.

 DONE: